 At the end of each nine weeks-grading period, grades are reviewed to determine qualification for the Principal's Scholars list and the Honor Roll.

-Principal's Scholar- Student must earn an A in every core subject throughout the year.

-"A" Honor Roll- Student must earn an overall average of an "A" each nine weeks in core subjects
+Principal's Scholar- Student must earn an "A" in all courses.
+Honor Roll- Student must earn an overall average of an "A" or "B" in all courses each nine weeks.